fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 #### sso_settings.metadata_url

-The URL of the metadata document in XML format provided by the identity provider.
+A URL that references the identity provider metadata.

 - Optional setting, either `metadata` or `metadata_url` must be set if SSO is enabled, but not both (string).
 - Default value: none.